homebase/bigpack/README.md

 * Can use filesystem or raw-partition for data storage

 # Use Cases:
-* Combine OpenStreetMap map-tiles in one(several) file, avoid filesystem overhead, serve them super fast
 * Export whole/part-of web site as static pages, serve it
-* Use a separate static pages server for your project, deploy/rollback your files in a second
+* Use as a static pages server for your project, deploy/rollback your files in a second
-* backup storage system with deduplication - keep history
-* make cheap snapshots for your directories
+* backup solution with deduplication - keep history, cheap snapshots for your project
+* Combine OpenStreetMap map-tiles in one file, avoid filesystem overhead, serve them super fast
-* use nginx as front-end http2 server (plus you can add your header/footer, whatever)
+* use nginx as front-end http2 server

-# Cli Tools

-* run `bigpack help` to see all commands
-* run `bigpack help CommandName` to see command help / options

-## bigpack init
-* compress all files in directory/subdirectories
-* build indexes

-## bigpack add
-* adds new files to BigPack
-* ignores existing files
-* rebuild indexes

-## bigpack list
-* list files in archive (latest revision, or all revisions)

-## bigpack extract
-* Extract packed files
-* Extract specific file, file+revision from archive

-## bigpack deleteContent `[--undelete]`
-* Mark specific Content as Deleted/Undeleted (e.g. DMCA request)
-* Important: actual content is NOT deleted. use --undelete to undelete
-* web server will return HTTP 410 GONE for files

-## bigpack generateIndex
-* generate `index.html` with links to all files stored in bigpack

-## bigpack removeArchived
-* remove alredy archived files (file last-modification-check performed)

-## bigpack sync $remote
- * SAFE rsync Bigpack, remote web server will be automatically reloaded

-## bigpack server (php)
-* Start a webserver, that serves files from  BigPack
-* even this server is more than good enough when placed behind nginx
-* run single-thread PHP server
-* minimal memory requirements
-* Options:
-    * --port   - tcp port number - default 8080
-    * --host   - hostname listen to
-* supports ETAG, EXPIRES
-* compressed(gzdeflate) files served as compressed

 ## Golang BigPack Server (go/bigpack-server)
 * high performance bigpack server written in golang